Opty-Fi/defi-adapters/README.md

 ### Development Setup

 - Create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
 Follow the example in `.env.example`.
 If you don't already have a mnemonic, use this [website](https://iancoleman.io/bip39/) to generate one.
-- You will require access to archive Node URL for forking the mainnet.
+- You are only required to get the archive node URL of the network which is being used for developing/testing of defi Adapters.

 Proceed with installing dependencies: